Tracey Hoyt

 Tracey Hoyt born in Chatham-Kent, Ontario, Canada is a Canadian voice actress and alumna of York University and the Second City National Touring Company (Toronto), possessing a Bachelor of Fine Arts in Theatre Performance.
 She played the first North American voice of Rini in the Sailor Moon R series and the three Sailor Moon movies.
 Hoyt played the voice of Me Bear in 2005's The Care Bears' Big Wish Movie.
 Currently, she appears as Ms. Deeds in Delilah & Julius (Family Channel Canada) and as Guinivere in Bob and Margaret.
 (YTV Canada).
 Tracey is a double Gemini nominee for her work on CBC TV's comedy series The Tournament.
 She has voiced hundreds of radio and TV commercials.

+She was a guest of honour at Toronto's Pretty Heroes fan convention as part of its 10th anniversary celebration in July, 2025.
+In October of that year Hoyt was inducted into the Chatham-Kent Cultural Hall of Fame.